First-timer Road Trip to Okinawa – Part 2

-At late evening, I was still able to see a “Sararīman”- salaried man.
-Refers to a man whose income is salary based, particularly those working for corporations.
+At late evening, I was still able to see a “Sararīman” (salaried man in Japanese.
+It refers to a man whose income is salary based, particularly those working for corporations.
 It has gradually become accepted in English-speaking countries as a noun for a Japanese white-collar worker or businessman.
 Definitely pushing late hours here.

 Peak hours traffic at Kokusaidori.
-But in spite of the heavy traffic, the jam clears in a brisk manner and no car sounded their horn.
+Despite heavy traffic, the jam clears in a brisk manner and I don’t recall hearing any car sound their horn.

 You may come across the Street Go-Kart Tour “Real Life SuperHero Go-Karting” when strolling along the main street.
 It is a fun way to see Okinawa and feel like a celebrity as many eyes will be on you.
-Certainly, an activity especially for younger couples to consider if you want to spice up your Okinawa holiday fun factor.
+Certainly, an interesting activity if you want to spice up your Okinawa holiday fun factor.

 Yes, your eyes are not playing a trick on you.
 This a Tuk-Tuk imported from Bangkok.
 Okinawa Tuk Tuk Co., Ltd has 17 units for rental by locals or foreign tourists at 3,758¥ for 1-hour rental.

-Beef and Agu Pork at Kaimana Rooftop Bar and Grill
+Beef & Agu Pork @ Kaimana Rooftop Bar and Grill

-As our vacation was drawing to its final phase, we decided to pamper ourselves with the renowned local Ishigaki Beef and Agu Pork at the Kaimana Rooftop Bar and Grill (Tel.no-098-866-6788), having seen their advertisement at the street level.
+As our vacation was drawing to an end, we decided to pamper ourselves with renowned local Ishigaki Beef and Agu Pork at the Kaimana Rooftop Bar and Grill (Tel.no-098-866-6788), having seen their advertisement at the street level.
 Just a short stroll from our hotel and we are in meat heaven, yakiniku-style.

 Ishigaki beef – a finely marbled and tender type of Okinawan beef.
 Excellent texture and pleasant aftertaste.
-Ishigaki beef is one of a Wagyu “brand”.
+Ishigaki beef is of Wagyu category.
 There is about 139 Wagyu variety across Japan (concentrated in southern Japan).
 Wagyu means Japanese beef.
 Wa=Japan and Gyu=beef.
-Definition of Wagyu is the cow those of which born and raised in Japan.
-Wagyu have to come from Wagyu cow with 100% Wagyu parents and have to be grown in Japan.
+Definition of Wagyu is pedigree cows which are 100% born and raised in Japan.

 The Agu Pork, excellent local-grown pork.
 Okinawa has one of the highest consumption of pork.
 There are many brands of pork but this native black pig of Okinawa is the most popular.
 People call this pork “phantom pork” because there is so few Agu pork exist which received the quality guarantee.
 The texture of the meat is tender, rich and has a perfect balance of meat and fat.
 There are many dishes with Agu pork and they are served all over Okinawa.